andela-hthuo/bc-6-matlabette/README.md

     The command `save > filename.mat` saves variables in the workspace.

-    The command `load filename.mat` loads the variable in `filename.mat` into the workspace.
+    The command `load filename.mat` loads the variables in `filename.mat` into the workspace.